K-On! (TV series): Supporting

+Satoshi is Ritsu's younger brother.
+He seems to be a bit more mature his sister, usually saying things like "Geez, be more careful next time" when he has to take care of the problems she caused.
+Satoshi knows Mio Akiyama because she and Ritsu have been friends for so long, but becomes shy when Ritsu brings the rest of the Light Music Club home without telling him (Ritsu supposed it as a "rebellious phase").
+He is also curious about his sister's doings and eavesdrops sometimes at her door (for example, when Mio and Ritsu were practicing for their class play, Ritsu finds out that Satoshi is laughing outside her room as she practices her dialogue).
+He also dislikes cold weather.
+Although he sometimes laughs about his sister or tells her to be quiet when she practices in her room, he still respects her and asks her for permission to hang out with his friends.

 Production

 Season 1

 A 13-episode anime adaptation directed by Naoko Yamada, written by Reiko Yoshida, and produced by Kyoto Animation aired between April 3 and June 26, 2009, on TBS in Japan.
-The episodes began airing on subsequent networks at later dates which include BS-TBS, MBS, and CBC.
-The TBS airings are in 4:3 ratio, and the series began airing in widescreen on BS-TBS on April 25, 2009.
+The episodes began airing on subsequent networks at later dates which include BS-TBS, MBS, and CBC Television.
+On TBS and the terrestrial channels, the series was shown in 4:3 (fullscreen) even on the digital feeds while widescreen was reserved for the BS-TBS broadcast and the video releases.
 Seven BD/DVD compilation volumes were released by Pony Canyon between July 29, 2009, and January 20, 2010.
 An additional original video animation (OVA) episode was released with the final BD/DVD volumes on January 20, 2010.
-The BD/DVD volumes contained extra short anime titled Ura-On!.
+The BD/DVD volumes contained extra short anime titled Ura-On!

 The series later began airing on Japan's Disney Channel from April 2011.

 Season 2

 At the Let's Go live concert in Yokohama, Japan held on December 30, 2009, a second season was announced for production.
-The second season, titled K-On!! (with two exclamation marks), aired with 26 episodes on TBS in Japan between April 7 and September 28, 2010.
+The second season, titled K-On!! (with two exclamation marks), aired with 26 episodes on TBS and its affiliates in Japan between April 7 and September 29, 2010.
 An additional OVA episode was released with the final BD/DVD volumes on March 16, 2011.
 As with the first season, the BD/DVD volumes contained extra short anime titled Ura-On!!.